hikeventures/hikeventures.github.io/privacy/index.markdown

 ## The steps we take to keep your information private

 Where we store your information in third-party services, we restrict access only to people who need it.
-We store passwords in MacPass, an encrypted password manager, use a different, randomly generated password for each service, and never use the same password twice.
+We store passwords in Apples Password Manager, an encrypted password manager, use a different, randomly generated password for each service, and never use the same password twice.

 The computers we use are all encrypted using FileVault and are protected by a passcode or fingerprint access.
 These computers ask for authentication whenever they’re started or after 5 minutes of inactivity.
 Our mobile devices are also protected by a fingerprint or facial recognition.